iogf/shiva/README.md

 A ticket maps to some available or missing resource, it can be utilities, clothes, food or even folks who are offering shelter.

-When a ticket mapping to an available resource is created then it performs a search for tickets from people who are in need of help for that kind of resource then an E-mail is sent to those people to inform them of new available resources.
-The ticket matching criteria takes also into accout country and city.
+When a new ticket is created then it performs a matching criteria among existing tickets.
+Ticket owners will get notified according to their ticket's attributes like country, state, city, ticket type, resource type etc.

 When a ticket is created then an E-mail is sent to the ticket's author to validate the ticket it comes with a deletion and avoid expiration link that is used to remove the ticket later.